Rocklin Brain Injury Lawyer

 - Surgical Options: Sometimes, surgery is necessary.
 Some patients have suffered skull fractures that need to be repaired.
 Patients might also have bleeding that must be stopped and evacuated from the skull cavity.
 This, combined with any swelling that has resulted from the injury, could increase the risk of a brain herniation.
 This would be a devastating complication that must be avoided at all costs.

-Patients and their families could be feeling stress from a variety of locations.
-In addition to the medical consequences of brain injury, other issues that families might have to deal with include:
+TBI patients and their families could be feeling stress from a variety of locations.
+In addition to the medical consequences of head trauma, other issues that families might have to deal with include:

 - Logistical Issues: When a loved one is in the hospital, it might seem like the family’s life is frozen in time.
 Unfortunately, life must go on.
 While someone is in the hospital, family members might be wondering about how to handle missed days at work.
 Kids may have trouble getting to school.
 Transportation to and from the hospital might be a problem.
 It is important to remember to ask for help when needed.